Built Environment Technology 1 (10187.2)

 Skills development

 Welcome to Built Environment Technology 1, or BET1, a core unit for architecture, landscape architecture, interior architecture, and building construction management (BCM) students.
-This is a good opportunity for all the groups of students to work together and build an understanding of what each other does.
-Additionally, this unit will provide you with an understanding of the built environment structures, and materials and how they manage to be adequately resistant and keep their shape for their designed lifecycle.
+This is a good opportunity for all student cohorts to work together and build an understanding of what each other does.
+Additionally, this unit will provide you students with an understanding of built environment structures, materials and how structures are designed to adequately manage and resist forces over the designed lifecycle.

 Prerequisites